credativ/plutono/docs/sources/datasources/azuremonitor.md

 ### Application Insights alerting

-Grafana alerting is supported for Application Insights.
+Plutono alerting is supported for Application Insights.
 This is not Azure Alerts support.
-For more information about Grafana alerting, refer to [Alerts overview]({{< relref "../alerting/_index.md" >}}).
+For more information about Plutono alerting, refer to [Alerts overview]({{< relref "../alerting/_index.md" >}}).

 {{< figure src="/static/img/docs/v60/azuremonitor-alerting.png" class="docs-image--no-shadow" caption="Azure Monitor Alerting" >}}